Contrasting Monro (NASDAQ:MNRO) & Mister Car Wash (NYSE:MCW)

 |2.38

-Monro presently has a consensus price target of $57.00, indicating a potential upside of 2.55%.
-Mister Car Wash has a consensus price target of $23.63, indicating a potential upside of 20.23%.
-Given Mister Car Wash’s stronger consensus rating and higher probable upside, analysts plainly believe Mister Car Wash is more favorable than Monro.
+Monro presently has a consensus target price of $57.00, suggesting a potential upside of 2.22%.
+Mister Car Wash has a consensus target price of $23.63, suggesting a potential upside of 25.73%.
+Given Mister Car Wash’s stronger consensus rating and higher possible upside, analysts plainly believe Mister Car Wash is more favorable than Monro.

 Summary